America's ongoing school nurses shortage turns dire: 'I don't know what the school year is going to bring'

 "You have to keep in mind that they work probably 10 months out of the year," McCauley said.
 "So their salary looks lower than other registered nurses, but I can't seem to tell whether that's adjusted for a yearly salary."

-Overall, "there is a national nursing shortage, so school districts find themselves competing against health care facilities for the same pool of applicants," said Searcy, s pediatric nurse practitioner.
+Overall, "there is a national nursing shortage, so school districts find themselves competing against health care facilities for the same pool of applicants," said Searcy, a pediatric nurse practitioner.

 "The compensation is not quite equitable, so that's always been a concern," said the National Association of School Nurses' Mendonca.